mlister3/Biodiversity_in_the_Belly_Button/README.md

 Welcome to the Belly Button Biodiversity Dashboard.

-Following the instructions below in the "Instructions" section, a dashboard was created and deployed that you can use and interact with on this site [https://mlister3.github.io/Biodiversity_of_the_Belly_Button/](https://mlister3.github.io/Biodiversity_of_the_Belly_Button/)
+- Following the instructions below in the "Instructions" section, a dashboard was created and deployed that you can use and interact with on this site [https://mlister3.github.io/Biodiversity_of_the_Belly_Button/](https://mlister3.github.io/Biodiversity_of_the_Belly_Button/)

+- If you wish to view the HTML, please see the [index.html](index.html) file.

+- To see the JavaScript involved with the dashboard, please see the [JS page](AppFiles/static/js).

 ## Instructions